rakama/rakama.github.com/map/readme.txt

 The Crafting Azeroth project is a full-scale reproduction of the World of Warcraft environment inside Minecraft.
-This is an unofficial fan project and is not in any way affiliated with Blizzard entertainment.
+This is an unofficial fan project and is not in any way affiliated with Blizzard Entertainment.

 Version 1.0 includes map data for all non-instanced outdoor zones up to and including the Cataclysm expansion pack.
 These areas include the continents of